 Other work or volunteer experience includes: 2010 PGA Championship, Frozen Four NCAA Division I Men's Ice Hockey Championship (2006), ESPN Great Outdoor Games (2005), NASCAR Sharpie 500 and Food City 250 at Bristol Motor Speedway (2003), Southern Conference Women's Volleyball Championship (2003) and Wisconsin Interscholastic Athletic Association Boy's State Soccer Championship (2001).

-LeNoble has worked in collegiate athletics for over a decade and during that time has nominated numerous student-athletes whom have been honored as All-Americans and Academic All-Americans alike.
+LeNoble has worked in collegiate athletics for over a decade and during that time has nominated numerous student-athletes whom have been honored as All-Americans and Academic All-Americans.
 In 2009, he successfully nominated Marquette University golfer Mike Van Sickle for the Byron Nelson Award.